daniel8lopes/omnia3/docs/pages/omnia3/omnia3_expensemanagementtutorial.md

        ![Application_Create_Agent](https://raw.githubusercontent.com/numbersbelieve/omnia3/master/docs/tutorialPics/modelingTutorial/Application-ExpensesReport-Form.PNG)

-    So, you're you have it, a simple and descritive Expense Report, completely built on OMNIA Platform V.3!
+    So, here you have it, a simple and descritive Expense Report, completely built on OMNIA Platform V.3!